 We may not be able to achieve our planned expansion objectives and our experience as a property developer in our existing markets may not be applicable in other regions.
 We may face intense competition from developers with greater financial resources, established experience or presence in these new markets, and from other developers with similar expansion plans.
 In addition, business expansion or land acquisition requires a significant amount of capital investment and human resources, and may divert our existing resources including the attention of our management.
 Additionally, we may not be able to hire, train or retain sufficient talent to manage our operations in the new markets.
-For example, in July 2017, we acquired a 55% equity interest in Ningbo Hailiang and Anhui Hailiang at a cash consideration of RMB2,264.0 million (US\$342.1 million) and RMB632.5 million (US\$95.6 million), respectively.
+For example, in July 2017, we acquired a 55% equity interest in Ningbo Hailiang and Anhui Hailiang at a cash consideration of RMB2,264.0 million (US\$329.3 million) and RMB632.5 million (US\$92.0 million), respectively.
 The acquisitions of Ningbo Hailiang and Anhui Hailiang have taken up our cash resources and could strain our managerial and operational resources.
 If we are unable to successfully integrate the new projects of Ningbo Hailiang and Anhui Hailiang with our existing operations and achieve related synergies, or to adapt to the evolving competitive environment in the newly-entered regions, which may be different from what we are familiar with, our ability to grow our business and increase our revenue may be materially and adversely affected.
 As a result, our inability to develop, manage and integrate new projects and businesses may adversely affect our operating efficiency and the success of our expansion plans, which consequently may adversely affect our business, financial condition and future prospects.

-Our results of operations in 2015, 2016, 2017 and the six months ended June 30, 2018 may not be representative of our future performance
+Our results of operations in 2016, 2017 and 2018 may not be representative of our future performance

-We experienced rapid revenue growth in 2015, 2016, 2017 and the six months ended June 30, 2018.
-In 2015, 2016 and 2017 and the six months ended June 30, 2018, our revenue was RMB7,414.6 million, RMB11,371.7 million, RMB30,341.4 million (US\$4,585.3 million), and RMB14,287.5 million (US\$2,159.2 million), respectively.
+We experienced rapid revenue growth through 2016, 2017 and 2018.
+In 2016, 2017 and 2018, our revenue was RMB11,371.7 million, RMB30,341.4 million, and RMB34,366.5 million (US\$4,998.4 million), respectively.